greyshell/red_diary/crypto/hash_function.md

     2. Second Pre-image resistance: 128 bit
     3. Collision resistance: 256 bit
 8. Hash functions `rarely use alone` in practical scenarios.
-9. Commitment scheme: hinding with binding
+9. Commitment scheme: hiding with binding
     1. Hiding -> Pre-image resistance
     2. Binding -> Second pre-image resistance
 10. Sometimes organization creates base32 representation of hash contains the same name of the website.
 This type of website address is called `onion` /  `vanity ` address.
     1. They generates lots of public keys until one ended up hashing to a cool base32 representation.
     2. They can also truncate the hash to achieve cool base32 representation because this hash does not need to meet collision resistance property.
+11. The strong reason from dev not to upgrade the hash function is the backword compatibility
+12.
 11. Verify the digest of a downloaded file
 ```bash
 openssl dgst -sha256 downloaded_file